Niebla cornea

 from Santa Barbara Island and Riefner (86-25) from Morro Bay differ

-collected at disjunct
+collected from disjunct

 locations.
 They appear related to N. lobulata by the